mectype/CountriesDetails/README.md

 The objective is to show short info about every country, and upon click, show additional data about that country.

-Furthermore, I implemented a "last country" save mecahnisem, to display the last clicked country, in case of no internet connection.
+Furthermore, I implemented a "last country" save mechanism, to display the last clicked country, in case of no internet connection.